danielylingnew/danielylingnew.github.io/docs/_posts/2020-12-31-annual-reflection-2020.markdown

 ### Goals that I'm setting for next year:

-1. Keeping things into perspective.
+1. Keeping things in perspective.
 Being aware.
 2. Gratitude is everything.
-3. Getting serious on maintaining my full health and taking it to the next level, with diet, fitness, attitude.
+3. Getting serious about maintaining my full health and taking it to the next level, with diet, fitness, attitude.
 Both physical health and mental health.
 4. Being less critical of others.
 Not trying to mold others.
 Letting others be.
-Lead by example.
+Being a strong mentor and committing to mentorship, but not actively trying to mold.
+Leading by example.
 5. Gratitude, Gratitude, Gratitude.
 Having a continuous sense of gratitude, all throughout.
 Life is a gift.
 You didn’t ask to be here, none of us did.
 Yet here we are.
 Life is such a precious gift.
 Gratitude for it all.

 ### Looking forward to